truenas/middleware/docs/userguide/index.rst

 Network Summary
 ---------------

-Network → Network Summary allows you to quickly view the addressing information of every configured interface.
+:menuselection:`Network --> Network Summary` allows you to quickly view the addressing information of every configured interface.
 For each interface name, the configured IP address(es), DNS server(s), and default gateway will be displayed.

 Static Routes
 -------------

 By default, no static routes are defined on the FreeNAS® system.
 Should you need a static route to reach portions of your network, add the route using
-Network → Static Routes → Add Static Route, shown in Figure 7.6a.
+:menuselection:`Network --> Static Routes --> Add Static Route`, shown in Figure 7.6a.

 **Figure 7.6a: Adding a Static Route**